buckcode16/arcnem-vision/server/packages/dashboard/README.md

 # Arcnem Vision Dashboard

-React dashboard for managing projects, devices, agent workflows, and uploaded documents.
+React dashboard for managing projects, devices, API keys, workflows, uploaded documents, and live run inspection.

 ## What this package does

-- **Projects & Devices tab**: assign workflows to devices.
+- **Projects & Devices tab**: create projects, register devices, assign default workflows, and issue or rotate device API keys.
 - **Workflow Library tab**: create/edit graph workflows with a visual canvas.
-- **Documents tab**: browse uploads and run semantic search over embedded descriptions.
+- **Docs tab**: browse uploads, run semantic search, upload directly from the dashboard, inspect related segmented outputs, and queue workflows against any document.
+- **Runs tab**: inspect execution history and per-step state changes with realtime refresh.

 The dashboard runs as a TanStack Start app and talks to the API server for data and mutations.